BrightNorth/examinant/README.md

-Examinant is a lightweight library that wraps the [RemoteWebDriver](https://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/remote/RemoteWebDriver.html) from the Selenium Java API so that it can be used to run parallel tests against a remote testing service such as [SauceLabs](https://saucelabs.com/).
+Examinant is a lightweight library that wraps the [RemoteWebDriver](https://selenium.googlecode.com/git/docs/api/java/org/openqa/selenium/remote/RemoteWebDriver.html) class from the Selenium Java API so that it can be used to run parallel tests against a remote testing service such as [SauceLabs](https://saucelabs.com/).
 Unlike [clj-webdriver](https://github.com/semperos/clj-webdriver), very little attempt has been made to wrap the Java methods exposed by the API with Clojure functions.